 Phone: 773-275-0097 ext 226; email: email@example.com

-Ryan is responsible for the daily operations of the Legacy Center Archive and Library.
-He prepares archival and library materials for use, and assists researchers with retrieving materials from JASC’s database and collections.
-Currently he is also a Ph.D.
-Candidate in East Asian (Japanese) History at the University of Chicago, and had previously received his M.A. in Asian American Studies at UCLA.
+Ryan joined the JASC in July 2015 and is responsible for the daily operations of the Legacy Center Archives and Library.
+He prepares archival and library materials for use, assists researchers with retrieving materials from JASC’s database and collections, and develops public history programs and exhibits to promote the history of Japanese Americans in Chicago.
+He received his Ph.D. in East Asian-Japanese History at the University of Chicago and his M.A. in Asian American Studies at UCLA.

 Phone: 773-275-0097 ext 222; email: firstname.lastname@example.org